 History Of Rice Pudding:

 Although rejected by others for being too simple and stodgy, rice pudding still remains one of my favourite comfort foods.
 In fact, it’s been around for decades, believe it or not, and was believed to have originated in China, which has an ancient culture of rice.
-Some food historians have disputed this; they argue that rice pudding probably originated in India, which has an ancient culture of rice as well as an ancient sugar culture.
+Some food historians have disputed this; they argue that rice pudding probably originated in Pakistan, which has an ancient culture of rice as well as an ancient sugar culture.

-There’s no need for an introduction to the very humble, creamy and delicious Indian dessert, Chawal ki Kheer or Indian Rice Pudding.
+There’s no need for an introduction to the very humble, creamy and delicious Pakistani dessert, Chawal ki Kheer or Pakistani Rice Pudding.
 It is known by different names, aka kheer and firni as one of the most popular desserts in the country.
 The use of only three simple ingredients is what makes it so popular: rice, milk and sugar.
 Yeah, only those three ingredients were used in the traditional recipe; however as time went by, people began to spice it with nuts, saffron and rose.
 Many times, instead of sugar, a lot of people also sweeten in condensed milk; while, undeniably, somehow kheer gets more creamy, it loses its original flavours.
 Therefore, I keep it easy at all times and use sugar.

 Rice pudding was never referred to as rice pudding in Asia; instead, it was referred to as sweet rice porridge.
 Until boiling or baking, the rice is mixed with water, milk or cream, then sweetened to taste.
 Dried fruits, including raisins or apricots, are often added to the mixture.

-What is Kheer:
+What is Kheer?

-Kheer is a traditional dessert made with milk, rice and a sweetener made in India.
+Kheer is a traditional dessert made with milk, rice and a sweetener made in Pakistan.
 It can also be made instead of rice with other ingredients, such as vermicelli, sago and even with carrots.
 But the popular one is rice kheer.

 Kheer is produced in full-fat milk by simmering rice until it is cooked.
 Then it is sweetened with cardamom powder and flavoured with it.
 Nuts and raisins are garnished with it.